jpaulm/gofbp/README.md

 This repo holds the beginning of an FBP implementation in Go

-*As of 30 Sept., 2021, all test cases working, except for detection_test.go*
+*As of 30 Sept., 2021, all test cases working*

 Features include: